Rush-Shaw/Instagram-Followers/README.md

 4) Create a REPL Python file like so:
 ![image](https://user-images.githubusercontent.com/69100536/236706274-07cd4ebf-8571-4f84-a9c9-580cf2ea3bf5.png)
-then proceed to dropping the two previously stated files into the file hub.
+\nthen proceed to dropping the two previously stated files into the file hub.

 ![image](https://user-images.githubusercontent.com/69100536/236706405-94a5b9cf-dc82-437e-a38a-a128a62923e0.png)